NCAR/ConfigMaster/README.md

 # ConfigMaster
-A light-weight tool for python configuration which provides reading and automatic generation of parameter files, default parameter values, automatic command line overrides, consistent logging to a file or stdout, (including debug level control from the command line) and more.
+A light-weight tool for python which handles configuration, command line options, and logging in a easy to use package (requires only one line of code).

 Here is an example of the simplest usage:
 ```